headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 In order to follow through this HowTo you need the following on your computer:

 * Java 8
-* Maven 3 (is maven really necessary or do we only need the .m2/repo folder? what happens without maven?)
 * Command Line with Bash

 ### What is the Kickstarter